magacalia/Real-Debrid-Link-Converter/README.md

 3. Generate your Real Debrid API key:
    Go to [Real Debrid API Token](https://real-debrid.com/apitoken) and generate your API key.

-   <u>Disclaimer:</u> A Premium Real Debrid Subscription is required for the API key to function.
+   _Disclaimer:_ A Premium Real Debrid Subscription is required for the API key to function.

 ### Step 4: Configure the Script

 4. Open `real-debrid-converter.py` in a text editor and replace `'YOUR_API_KEY_HERE'` with your Real Debrid API key:

    ```python
    api_credentials = {'auth_token': 'YOUR_API_KEY_HERE'}